-On February 21, 2020, the Company issued subordinated debentures maturing February 21, 2030, bearing interest of 2.40%, payable semi-annually from August 21, 2020 to February 21, 2025, and a variable interest rate equal to the three-month CDOR plus 0.71%, payable quarterly commencing May 21, 2025 until February 21, 2030.
+Subordinated debentures maturing February 21, 2030, bearing interest of 2.40%, payable semi-annually from August 21, 2020 to February 21, 2025, and a variable interest rate equal to the three-month CDOR plus 0.71%, payable quarterly commencing May 21, 2025 until February 21, 2030.
 These subordinated debentures are redeemable by the Company starting February 21, 2025, in whole or in part, subject to approval by the AMF.
-The carrying value of the debentures includes amortized transaction costs and an issue discount for a total of \$2.
+The carrying value of the debentures includes amortized transaction costs and an issue discount for a total of \$1.